alainseys/Ansible-devcontainer/README.md

  - Download and install Docker
  - Download and install Visual Studio Code
- - Open Visual Studio Code and download the extension "Dev Containers"
+ - Open Visual Studio Code and download the extension "Dev Containers "

 When the installation is compled Visual Studio Code willl restart once restarted  enter the following keys CTRL + SHIFT + P and search for "Dev Containers: Rebuild Container".